dprint/automation/README.md

    ```shell
    deno run --allow-read=. --allow-write=. create_process_plugin.ts
    ```
-4. Upload the plugin.exe-plugin file and all the zip files to the GitHub release.
+4. Upload the `plugin.json` file and all the zip files to the GitHub release.